SABS-R3/module01_software_engineering/12_c_plus_plus_and_python/practicals/practical.md

 ```

 1. Write a pybind11 wrapper for `interactions` and use it in your python code.
 Measure
-   the speed-up obtained and take a note of how the RAM usage scales with larger $N$.
+   the speed-up obtained (plot the time taken versus $N$) and take a note of how the RAM
+   usage scales with larger $N$.

 1. Your computational cost is no longer bounded by RAM, but by the cost of evaluating
-   $N^2$ interactions.
-There are many different ways of speeding this up in C++, one of
+   the cell-cell interactions.
+There are many different ways of speeding this up in C++,
-   which is using a hash map (via the the C++ `std::unordered_map` container) to only
+   one of which is using a hash map (via the the C++ `std::unordered_map` container) to
-   consider nearby cell interactions.
+   only consider nearby cell interactions.
 This has been implemented for you in
-   `Simulation.cpp`, which reimplements the `Simulations` class in C++.
-Wrap this C++
+   `src/Simulation.cpp`, which reimplements the `Simulations` class in C++.
+Wrap this
-   class so that you can use it from Python, and use it in your simulation loop.
-What is
+   C++ class so that you can use it from Python, and use it in your simulation loop.
+How
+   will you get the cell positions from this class back to python?
+What is the cost of
-   the cost of evaluating the interactions now, and how does this scale with $N$?
+   evaluating the interactions now, and how does this scale with $N$ (plot this)?